 - Pre-admission academic checklist: Complete and upload through uApply, the School/Applied Child Psychology Pre-Admission Checklist [.doc].
 This form is used by applicants to indicate the names of the courses they have completed that fulfill the requirement for this program.
 Consult the School/Applied Child Psychology Pre-Admission Academic Domains Guide [.pdf] for information and assistance in determining how to categorize courses when completing the Pre-Admission Academic Checklist.

-- Graduate Record Examinations (GRE): Scores on the Graduate Record Examinations (GRE) - both general and the psychology subject tests, sent directly from the testing agency.
+- OPTIONAL Graduate Record Examinations (GRE): Scores on the Graduate Record Examinations (GRE) - both general and the psychology subject tests, sent directly from the testing agency.
 When arranging submission of GRE results, indicate the McGill University institution code: 0935.
 All GRE scores must be reported to McGill by January 15th of each year.
 Please ensure that you schedule your exam with sufficient time for the results to be received by McGill.